 Particularly useful advice from Peili Wang’s tutorials was to abstract any art work in the image and to always draw reflections in the vertical.

-I noticed how different it is working from a photograph compared with imagining the interior – the latter felt more free and creative but the former was more useful for developing rendering techniques, and for achieving an image more representative of reality.
+I noticed how different it is working from a photograph compared with imagining the interior – the latter felt more free and creative but the former was more useful for developing rendering techniques,.

-Since this session I have been practicing using marker pens with crayons in sketches:
+Since this session I have been practising using marker pens in my own drawings: